 (b) The amounts reported in this column do not reflect actual compensation realized by the NEOs and are not a guarantee of the amount that the NEO will actually receive.
 These amounts represent the fair value of each of the annual performance-based awards required to be paid in stock subject to a one-year holding period under the respective annual Officers Incentive Compensation Plan, as described under "Compensation Discussion and Analysis" above.
 The fair value was determined based on Management's estimate of the achievement levels of the performance measures related to the applicable awards for the applicable annual plan.
-For information regarding the terms of the awards, the criteria for determining the amounts payable and the accrual amount payable in Fiscal 2016, see "Compensation Discussion and Analysis-Annual Incentive Plan."
+For information regarding the terms of the awards, the criteria for determining the amounts payable and the accrual amount payable in Fiscal 2016, see "Compensation Discussion and Analysis"-Annual Incentive Plan."
 The grant date fair value of the performance stock awards granted to NEOs for Fiscal 2016 assuming that the Company's performance will be at the levels that would result in a maximum payout under those awards is as follows: Mr. Happe - \$225,641; Ms. Nielsen - \$134,000; Mr. Degnan - \$123,846; Mr. Folkers - \$111,600; Mr. Krieger - \$102,400.

 - (c) The amounts reported in this column do not reflect actual compensation realized by the NEOs and are not a guarantee of the amount that the NEO will actually receive.
 These amounts represent the fair value of each of the performance-based long-term awards required to be paid in stock under the respective Officers Long-Term Incentive Plan, as described under "Compensation Discussion and Analysis" above.
 The fair value was determined based on Management's estimate of the achievement level of the performance conditions measured as of the grant date.
-For information regarding the terms of the awards, the criteria for determining the amounts payable and the accrual amount payable in Fiscal 2016, see "Compensation Discussion and Analysis-Long-Term Incentives."
-The grant date fair value of the performance stock awards granted to NEOs for Fiscal 2016 assuming that the Company's performance will be at the levels that would result in a maximum payout under those awards is as follows: Mr. Happe \$0; Ms. Nielsen \$73,238; Mr. Folkers -\$64,575 Mr. Krieger \$63,000. - (2) These amounts represent actual annual incentive plan award payouts made in cash to NEOs under the 2014, 2015 and 2016 Officers Incentive Compensation Plans.
+For information regarding the terms of the awards, the criteria for determining the amounts payable and the accrual amount payable in Fiscal 2016, see "Compensation Discussion and Analysis" above.
+The fair value was determined based on Management's estimate of the aronusts payable and the accrual amount payable in Fiscal 2016 as compensation Discussion and Analysis".
+Long-Term Incentives."
+The grant date fair value of the performance stock awards granted to NEOs for Fiscal 2016 assuming that the Company's performance will be at the levels that would result in a maximum payout under those awards is as follows: Mr. Happe \$0; Ms. Nielsen \$73,238; Mr. Folkers \$64,575 Mr. Krieger \$63,000. - (2) These amounts represent actual annual incentive plan award payouts made in cash to NEOs under the 2014, 2015 and 2016 Officers Incentive Compensation Plans.
 See "Compensation Discussion and Analysis" for further discussion on how amounts were determined for Fiscal 2016. - (3) Mr. Erickson was the Interim CEO from September 25, 2015 to January 17, 2016 and received no compensation for such service.